qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadproject.rst

 To load a project into the current QGIS application you need to create an instance of the :class:`QgsProject <qgis.core.QgsProject>` class.
-This is a singleton class, so you must use its :meth:`instance() <qgis.core.QgsProject.instance>` method to do it..
+This is a singleton class, so you must use its :meth:`instance() <qgis.core.QgsProject.instance>` method to do it.
-With it, you can call its :meth:`read() <qgis.core.QgsProject.read>` method, passing the path of the project to be loaded:
+You can call its :meth:`read() <qgis.core.QgsProject.read>` method, passing the path of the project to be loaded:

 .. code-block:: python